danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app demo retro feedback keep](../images/slack-app-demo-retro-feedback-keep.png "slack app demo retro feedback keep")

-After submitting the form, the app responds with a DM to the user confirming their feedback has been received Then when its time to have the retrospective meeting, a lot of feedback has already been captured:
+After submitting the form, the app responds with a DM to the user confirming their feedback has been received:

 ![slack app demo retro feedback received](../images/slack-app-demo-retro-feedback-received.png "slack app demo retro feedback received")

+Then when its time to have the retrospective meeting, a lot of feedback has already been captured.

 TODO: Later, when it's time to start the retrospective meeting /retro-discuss...